 - You will see if you have achieved low radiation levels in your areas after using electromagnetic shielding materials or implementing other solutions proposed in our radiation reduction tips guide.

-It is easy to measure electromagnetic fields on my own?
+Is it easy to measure electromagnetic fields on my own?

-How did we end up recommending only a few of them?
+So, how did we end up recommending only a few of them?

 Home Biology is run by engineers who perform electromagnetic radiation measurements for a living.